vidamahdavi/botium-toys-it-audit/README.md

 ## 🎯 Scope & Goals

-**Scope:** The entire security program at Botium Toys — including employee devices, internal network, systems, and services:contentReference[oaicite:2]{index=2}.
+**Scope:** The entire security program at Botium Toys — including employee devices, internal network, systems, and services.

 **Goals:**
 - Review assets managed by IT
 - Complete a **controls and compliance checklist**
 - Identify missing controls and compliance gaps
-- Recommend improvements to strengthen security posture:contentReference[oaicite:3]{index=3}
+- Recommend improvements to strengthen security posture

 ---